Want to get married in the City of Boston? Here’s what to do:

 - Your marriage license expires 60 days from the date that you file and sign your marriage intention at the Registry Department on the day of your appointment.

-- After your appointment, your marriage license will be issued and put in the mail three days later.
-It will be sent to the address listed under Party A on your marriage intention.
-Or, you can come back after the three-day wait.
+- After your appointment, your marriage license will be ready for pick up after the three-day wait.
 You will receive a pick-up card with these important dates.

 - Massachusetts Law requires couples to have a valid marriage license to get married in the state.